choyeon-hong/choyeon-hong/README.md

 <h3>😊Introduction</h3>

 👋 Hi, I’m an AI researcher with 5+ years of experience! <br/>
-🎓 MSc Information Technology candidate @ University of Glasgow.  <br/>
+🎓 MSc Information Technology @ University of Glasgow.  <br/>
 📊 Skilled in data analysis, machine learning, NLP, and computer vision.  <br/>
 🧠 Built ML models in Python and worked on digital pathology projects.  <br/>
 🛠️ Proficient in SQL/NoSQL database design.  <br/>